TalimaVale/teamTALIMA_theGAME/DesiredArtAssets.md

 * Door (seperate model so we can animate/interact with it)
 * Shopkeeper

-⋅⋅⋅ WIP by MrBodeci
+⋅⋅⋅WIP by MrBodeci
 * Player Character (needs to be customizable and animated)

-⋅⋅⋅ WIP by teammate
+⋅⋅⋅WIP by teammate